crawlerbot/crawler-configuration/README.md

 ## Building for production

-To optimize the CrawlerWorker application for production, run:
+To optimize the CrawlerConfiguration application for production, run:

     ./mvnw -Pprod clean package